Organic Architecture · Est. 2010 · Los Angeles, CA

 The Invisible Muscle: Engineering the Weightless Slab

 In modern residential architecture, we often chase the "impossible" cantilever—those thin, gravity-defying planes that define the work of John Lautner or Pierre Koenig.
 But to achieve that aesthetic of weightlessness, the structure has to work twice as hard.
+Beneath the serene underside of a cantilevered slab, an enormous amount of invisible force is being managed with extraordinary precision.

 The Anatomy of the Deck